 top of page

-Charities we are supporting in 2022/2023
+Charities we are supporting in 2023/2024

 There are four Presidential charities that we will be supporting this year.
 Details of the four charities are provided below.
-We will also be providing financial support to local charities and communities through the Helping Hand initiative, the Royal British Legion, Gloucestershire Wildlife Trust and the DEC Pakistan Floods appeal.
+We will also be providing financial support to local charities and communities through the Helping Hand initiative, the Royal British Legion and Gloucestershire Wildlife Trust and the DEC Pakistan Floods appeal.

 Project Lifeline